Unauthorised and mistaken transactions

 institution or merchant

-- If the transaction took place before you received your card,
+- the transaction took place before you received your card or

-- If a merchant incorrectly debited your account more than
+- a merchant incorrectly debited your account more than once

-- If the transaction took place after you told your account
+- the transaction took place after you told your account

 institution that your card was lost or stolen or that someone else